Naming conventions for metrics and dimensions 🔗

 Service (app) that returned the error

-To sum up the errors by host, service, or error type, you would have to change the query.
+To sum up the errors by host, service, or error type, you have to change the query.

-You would have to define a separate metric name to track HTTP 400 errors, or errors reported by other hosts, or errors reported by other services.
+You have to define a separate metric name to track HTTP 400 errors, or errors reported by other hosts, or errors reported by other services.

 Define a metric name that describes the measurement you want, which is the number of HTTP errors: